itssue/portfolio/README.md

 ITSSUE.COM
 (No, not tissue or issue.
 Read it again.)

-I'm a UX designer and this is my portfolio.
+I'm a UX designer and this is my portfolio from 2014.
+Look at itssue.com for the latest.

 I took the code for Tessellate 1.0 by HTML5 UP (html5up.net | @n33co) and tweaked it to fit my needs.